openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-There are several steps that determine and check the method to be called at compile time (see :ref:`Step 1 Selection of Type to Use`, :ref:`Step 2 Selection of Method` and
+There are several steps that determine and check the method to be called at compile time (see :ref:`Step 1 Selection of Type to Use`, :ref:`Step 2 Selection of Method`, and
 :ref:`Step 3 Semantic Correctness Check`).

 .. index::